ragaie/Ardunio-iOS/README.md

 # Arduino Car (iOS), (Core Bluetooth) :-
 This project is my first project for iOS with CoreBlutooth and arduino Uno chip and Craft Wood.

-iOS app full control of car made from wood and Arduino chip throw bluetooth 4.0.

-It car fully made form wood hand made, fully controlled by iOS mobile app create with swift and xcode 10.1.
+It car fully hand made car form wood, fully controlled by iOS mobile app create with swift and xcode 10.1.

 # App interface like this photo after runing:-
 Application interface          |      final car look like :-------------------------:|:-------------------------: